 I like to chase a ball and will bring it back but I’m still learning this thing called “drop” so my foster mom holds a second ball to throw to get me to drop the one in my mouth.

 I love going on walks but I pull a bit.
 So my foster mom says I will need more leash training.
-Even though I pull, my foster mom says “at least I don’t do the rip your arm out of your socket pulling” , , , whatever that means.
+Even though I pull, my foster mom says at least I don’t do the “rip your arm out of your socket” type pulling, whatever that means.

 Oh, a couple of other things: I love to ride in the car and I am a good traveler.
 Also, I don’t know how I would be around cats.
 I have not been around kids, but I’m pretty easygoing so I’d probably do fine with older ones after I got past the initial excitement of meeting them.

-Notes from foster mom: Griffin is calm, easygoing, settles nicely, learns quickly and wants to please but he does get very excited when he meets new people and dogs.
+Notes from foster mom: Griffin calm, easygoing, settles nicely, learns quickly and wants to please but he does get very excited when he meets new people and dogs.
 He is food motivated.
 He loves play dates with other dogs and does really well playing appropriately.
 He needs more work on his leash, but he is just one great dog overall and will make a great companion for some lucky family.
 Griffin is a happy guy who is just loving life without fear anymore.
-I would suggest he be in a one dog home as he loves being the center of attention with his owner.
+I would suggest he be in a one dog home or a home with an older dog as he loves being the center of attention with his owner.
 If you’re looking for a love sponge, this guy is for you!

 Adoption fee: $650 plus $35 microchip fee